shridhardaga04/Web_Technology/README.md

 # Web_Technology
 1) angular_try:
-      In this file registration form is made along with validations using AngularJs (correspond angular file is uploaded)
+      In this file, registration form is implemented along with validations using AngularJs (correspond angular file is uploaded)

 2) validation:
       There are two file for diferent kind of validations like email, password(strong or weak) contact number, Pincode.